 NKS is mainly financed by Nordic authorities, with additional contributions from Nordic organizations that have an interest in nuclear safety.
-The budget for NKS in 2021: about 8.5 million Danish kroner ( $\in$ 1.15 million).
+The budget for NKS in 2023: more than 8 million Danish kroner (about € 1.1 million).
 In addition to the funding sought from NKS, participating organizations are asked to provide a similar amount of in-kind contributions.
 This may take the form of working hours, travel expenses or laboratory resources.
 Without these in-kind contributions it would not be possible to carry out NKS activities.